beauregard-joshua/Into-The-Abyss-Story/sessions/arc03/info.md

-# Arc 3: To Gracklstugh, then Neverlight Grove
+# Arc 3: Dangers of the Darklake

 The party accidentally summons Demogorgon, who remains loose in the Underdark.
 They search for a means to travel to Neverlight